-- Miraculous power, ability to work spiritual gifts (1Co.
-12:4,11) - 3000 did what Peter said in 2:38 (v41)- according to the context (Acts 2), how many were working miracles?
-2:43; 3:1...8; 5:12 - Did repentance and baptism guarantee that one would have miraculous powers, Ac 8:12-18? - In accord with Ac.
-8:12-18, only after the apostles laid their hands on the early disciples is it said that anyone else but apostles worked miracles, Ac 6:6...8 - In the context, was Peter speaking of his audience having miraculous powers either before or after this, and is there any indication they expected or experienced such? - Even if one says it was conditional upon laying on of the apostles' hands and confined to first century, you still have these problems - who actually worked miracles through chapter 5 - baptized believers not thereby endued with miraculous powers according to 8:12-18 - context favors another view see above and below
+- ▶ 3000 did what Peter said in 2:38 (v41)-according to the context (Acts 2), how many were working miracles?
+2:43; 3:1...8; 5:12 - ▶ Did repentance and baptism guarantee that one would have miraculous powers, Ac 8:14-17? - ▶ In accord with Ac.
+8:12-18, only after the apostles laid their hands on the early disciples is it said that anyone else but apostles worked miracles, Ac 6:6...8 - ▶ In the context, was Peter speaking of his audience having miraculous powers either before or after this, and is there any indication they expected or experienced such? - ▶ Even if one says it was conditional upon laying on of the apostles' hands and confined to first century, you still have these problems (1) who actually worked miracles; (2) baptized believers not thereby endued with miraculous powers; (3) context [discussed below]).